-Worldline provides VoIP services, long distance solutions as well as internet services.
+Worldline provides VoIP services, domestic and international long-distance calling solutions as well as internet access services.
 Worldline offers some competitive pricing going around at least in terms of internet access.

-Worldline offers there services across Canada excluding the three territories: Yukon, Nunavut and the North West Territory.
-Long distance calling is something that Worldline also has received praise for and it now time to review the long distance services that Worldline has to offer to see how they hold up against the competition.
+Worldline's services are available across Canada excluding the three territories: Yukon, Nunavut and the Northwest Territory.
+Long-distance calling is something that Worldline also has received praise for and it now time for GoneVoIP to review the long-distance services that Worldline has to offer.
+Let's see how these hold up against the competition.

-Worldline offers a long distance plan that is targeted for Canada for only $3.95 per month.
-That basically means you can make unlimited calls throughout Canada for a price that is less than your average grocery items.
-This pricing, however, is not the strong aspect of Wordline long distance services – their true strength lies in the flexibility of the three plans that they offer.
+The pricing, however, is not the strong aspect of Wordline long-distance services – their true strength lies in the flexibility of the three plans that they offer.
 You can use the Canada wide plan, the world plan which allows you to dial across 50 plus countries for only $14.95, or you can choose to go with a pay per use option.

-Providing these options should be something each long distance provider should follow.
+Providing these options should be something each long-distance provider should follow.
 Adding the last option of letting users pay per usage is extremely great considering that the customer will be in control of how much he or she chooses to spend.
-The versatility of Worldline is something we definitely hope to see in other VoIP long distance providers.
+The versatility of the Worldline is something we definitely hope to see in other long-distance calling providers.

 In terms of long-distance dialing, you can’t really go wrong with Worldline.
 They offer a variety of plans for you to choose from and it all depends on how much your actual usage is.
 For heavy users, the world plan Worldline offers could be the perfect combination of pricing and service quality.
 For light, to average users, the pay per minute plan also has much to offer.
-As always though, is better to shop around, as savings are just one click away!
+As always though, GoneVoIP suggests shopping around, as savings are as usual just a click away!